 Relevant legislation includes:

 The processing of personal data, by the Force, is governed by the DPA 2018 and the associated UK GDPR.
-Employees need to be aware that this processing of data can be categorised in two ways:
+Everyone needs to be aware that this processing of data can be categorised in two ways:

 Part 2 of the DPA 2018 applies to “general data”, which is personal data that is processed for a reason not involving law enforcement or national security e.g. employment purposes or public relations.

-Part 3 of the DPA 2018 applies to “competent authorities” such as Police Forces who process data for law enforcement purposes.
+Part 3 of the DPA 2018 applies to “competent authorities” such as Police Forces that process data for law enforcement purposes.

 The data protection principles, as defined under the UK GDPR, should sit at the centre of the Force’s approach to processing personal data.
 Full details are available in the Data Protection Guidance Document.

-All employees should also have an understanding of data subject rights, under UK data protection legislation.
+All Force personnel should also have an understanding of data subject rights, under UK data protection legislation.
 Full details are available in the Data Protection Guidance Document, with specific guidance surrounding requests for personal data available.

 This policy should also be read in conjunction with the following related policies, protocols, practices and/or service agreements: